Washitaw Nation

 The Washitaw Nation (Washitaw de Dugdahmoundyah) is an African-American group associated with the Moorish Science Temple of America who claim to be a sovereign state of Native Americans within the boundaries of the United States of America.
-Their name is appropriated from that of the Ouachita tribe, who are also eponymous of the Washita River and of Washita, Oklahoma.
+Their name is appropriated from that of the Ouachita tribe, who are also eponymous of the Ouachita River, Washita River, Ouachita Parish, Louisiana, and Washita, Oklahoma.
 The group is part of the sovereign citizen movement, whose members generally believe that they are not subject to any statutes or proceedings at the federal, state, or municipal levels.